JoKerDii/DS-FAS/docs/notes/questions.md

 * **How does a decision trees make prediction for classification and for regression?**

-  For classification ,we label each region in the model with the label of the class where the majority of the points within the region belong to.
+  For classification, we label each region in the model with the label of the class where the majority of the points within the region belong to.

   For regression, we predict with the average of the output values of the training points contained in the region.